Who We Are

-Students were predictably curious about how these successful scientists handled setbacks, mistakes, and unexpected results.
+Students were curious about how these successful scientists handled setbacks, mistakes, and unexpected results.
 In response, Roberts told a story of a postdoctoral researcher who consistently got the “wrong” result until Roberts agreed to do the experiment himself to show the young researcher how it’s done.
 Of course, Roberts got the same result.
-“This is one of the joys of science,” he told the Finalists, “when you think you are headed in one direction and all the observations and data send you somewhere else.
+“This is one of the joys of science,” he told the finalists.
+“When you think you are headed in one direction and all the observations and data send you somewhere else.
 It’s a wonderful, wonderful thing.”

-Tsien also encouraged students to expand their minds by taking as many non-science courses as possible in college: he took classes in photography and music because, “science isn’t everything.”
+Tsien also encouraged students to expand their minds by taking as many non-science courses as possible in college: he took classes in photography and music because “science isn’t everything.”

-Wally Gilbert (STS 1949), who won the Lasker Award in 1979 and the Nobel Prize in Chemistry in 1980, echoed that thought when he recently shared his views in Science News for Kids.
+Wally Gilbert (STS 1949), who won the Lasker Award in 1979 and the Nobel Prize in Chemistry in 1980, echoed that thought when he recently shared his views in Science News for Students.
 As a photographer, he encouraged kids interested in both science and art to pursue both.
 “In science, what we’re most interested in is a new solution to new problems.
 And it’s amazing, the speed of discovery.
 The real thrust in art is also, ‘What is really new and different?’” he said.
 “The creative impulse is very similar.”

 How can math be used to make the world a better place?